Correct-Syntax/ui-style-lang/docs/source/troubleshooting.rst

 **2. Make sure the widget is visible.**

-The `UiStyleApp` background, `UIStyleFrames` and even `UIStylePanels` can be hidden from view by the `UIStylePDC` and other widgets placed inside them.
+The `UIStyleApp` background, `UIStyleFrames` and even `UIStylePanels` can be hidden from view by the `UIStylePDC` and other widgets placed inside them.
 Thus, any styling applied to them cannot be seen.